eliascccc/rpa/README.md

 <img width="1140" height="1709" alt="workflow" src="https://github.com/user-attachments/assets/9e9b1135-76c9-40d6-9f7f-785cfbde715d" />

-The diagram shows how:
+The diagram shows:

-* The Orchestrator and the RPA tool run independently
+* How the Runtime and the RPA tool run independently
-* State is synchronized via `handover.json`
-* Failures transition the system into a safestop
-* Your RPA tool must follow this model
+* How your RPA tool must be implemented

----

-## Two distinct email channels

-#### 1. Personal inbox (command channel)

-This is a direct communication channel to the robot.

-* Users explicitly send requests to the robot (e.g. rpa@company.com)
-* The robot may reply to the sender
-* Access control is enforced (e.g. via friends.xlsx)
-* This behaves like a command interface

-#### 2. Shared inbox (operational channel)

-This is a passive monitoring channel.

-* The robot listens to an existing business inbox (e.g. orders@company.com)
-* Senders are typically external and unaware of the robot
-* The robot must never reply
-* The robot only processes emails that match a defined scope
-* All other emails are ignored or returned to the inbox

 ---